cojenco/trailmix-live/README.md

 * If this is your first time using Node.js and npm, [download Node.js](https://nodejs.org/en/).
 * Clone this repository (feel free to find the dependencies in the package.json file)
 * `npm install`
-* `npm start` -- this will open up your localhost.
-If it doesn't open, navigate to whatever localhost your server is running on
+* `npm start` -- this will launch http://localhost:3000/ or whatever localhost your server is running on